Biden Taps Yellen To Lead Barrier-breaking Economic Team - UrduPoint

 Biden Taps Yellen To Lead Barrier-breaking Economic Team

-Washington, (UrduPoint / Pakistan Point News - 30th Nov, 2020 ) :President-elect Joe Biden on Monday formally picked ex-Federal Reserve chair Janet Yellen to lead the Treasury, one of a slate of economic officials who would break racial and gender barriers in the US government.
+Washington, Dec 1 (UrduPoint / Pakistan Point News - 1st Dec, 2020 ) :President-elect Joe Biden announced Monday he will nominate former Federal Reserve chair Janet Yellen to lead the Treasury, topping a slate of economic officials who would break racial and gender barriers in the US government.

-The announcement of Biden's economic team comes after running mate Kamala Harris made history as the first woman and first person of both African American and South Asian descent to win the vice presidency.
+The rollout of Biden's economic team comes after running mate Kamala Harris made history as the first woman, first Black person and first person of South Asian descent to win the vice presidency.

 "We face great challenges as a country right now.
 To recover, we must restore the American dream -- a society where each person can rise to their potential and dream even bigger for their children," Yellen tweeted following the announcement.